 In 2004, George Alexander, a former professor and dean of the Santa Clara School of Law, and his wife, Katharine, made a generous donation to the East San Jose Community Law Center’s endowment.
 In recognition of their gesture, the ESJCLC was officially renamed the Katharine & George Alexander Community Law Center.

-Today, the Alexander Community Law Center focuses on consumer law, immigration law and workers’ rights, and serves about 1,000 clients on-site per year.
+Today, the Alexander Community Law Center focuses on consumer law, immigration law and workers’ rights, and serves about 1,000 clients per year.
 It also reaches out to about 1,200 individuals through its mobile workshops on Consumer Rights, Workers’ Rights and Tenant-Landlord Rights, given throughout the community.